A database needs to be able to receive information for storage and to deliver information on request.

 You use the INSERT statement to add a row to a database.
 This statement tells MySQL which table to add the row to and what the values are for the fields in the row.

-After data has been entered into a database, you might want to browse through the data to see whether the entered data looks correct or to get an idea of what type of data is in the database.
+After data has been entered into a database, you can browse through the data to see whether the entered data looks correct or to get an idea of what type of data is in the database.

 This query gets all the data from a table.
 You can find out how many records are in the table and get a general idea of the data by browsing the output.